wangziqi2013/wangziqi2013.github.io/_posts/2019-01-11-lease-release.markdown

 an upper bound of the maximum lease time; release, which takes an address as specified above, and will release the memory address if it is still leased.
 Each processor has a lease table, organized as an assoiciative search structure.
-The lease table consists of several fields: an address field holding the cache line address of the block being leased; A remaining time field holding the remaining time after which the lease shall be terminated, and a group identifier which allows multiple addresses to be leased as a group.
+The lease table consists of several fields: an address field holding the cache line address of the block being leased; A remaining time field holding the remaining time after which the lease shall be terminated; an active bit to indicate whether the remaining time should be decremented, a valid bit to indicate whether the entry stores valid data, and a group identifier which allows multiple addresses to be leased as a group.
 The lease table supports associative search using both the address and the group ID.
 When a coherence message is received by the processor, the lease table is checked using the requested address.
 If the address is found in the table and the remaining time is not zero, the request will be buffered by the cache controller.
 Note that only one slot for buffering the request is sufficient, since in a directory-based design, if multiple processors request the same cache line, all but a single request will be buffered by the directory.
+The cache controller also has a set of subtractor circuit, which is used to decrement the remaining time for a single address or a group.
+On every unit of lease time (there can be a minimum resolution), the subtractor circuit decrements the remaining time of every active and valid entry.